 Interventional radiology uses a technique called radioembolization to treat primary liver cancer and liver metastases from colon cancer.
 Radioembolization is a minimally invasive cancer treatment that delivers radioactive particles to a tumor through the bloodstream.
 The particles embed in the tumor and emit radiation that kills cancer cells.
 The procedure is also known as:

 - Y-90, which stands for yttrium-90, the radioactive isotope used in this therapy

 - Various tradenames, such as SIR-Spheres® and TheraSphere®

 Clinical trials may seek to test a drug, therapy or diagnostic tool.
-Nearly all cancer treatments used today were studied and made available to patients through clinical trials.
+Nearly all treatments used for colorectal cancers today were studied and made available to patients through clinical trials.
 In the last several years alone, our researchers have advanced multiple new cancer drugs into clinical trials.

 Before reaching the trials phase, all drugs or treatments are tested extensively.
 The University of Kansas Cancer Center evaluates all patients to see if they meet the criteria for clinical trials.
 If you are eligible, you can decide if you would like to participate.
 In some cases, clinical trial costs may not be completely covered by your insurance.
 Be sure to check with your insurance provider first.

 Surviving colon cancer is a lifelong process.
 You will need regular checkups.
 You also may need help with the colorectal cancer symptoms and side effects of treatment.
 You may want to learn about lifestyle changes that can speed recovery and improve your quality of life.